Phalcode/gamevault-docs/docs/server-docs/setup/synology-container-manager.md

 ```

 :::note
-Replace the variables (`YOURPASSWORDHERE`, `YOURAPIKEYHERE`, `etc.`), as well as the folder paths with what suits you, of course.
+Replace the variables (`YOURPASSWORDHERE`, `etc.`), as well as the folder paths with what suits you, of course.
 You can change the port on the left side of the colon aswell.
 :::

 ## Conclusion

 You've successfully set up GameVault Server using Synology Container Manager.
 You should now be able to access the web interface via your NAS's IP address followed by port 8080.
 If you encounter any issues or have feedback, please let us know.

 ## Additional Info